epaikins/Pinterest/README.md

 # Reference

-This webpage is a remake of Pinterest.com
+This webpage is a remake of [pinterest.com](https://www.pinterest.com) users home page.